mltooling/project-template/react-webapp/README.md

 Add test files next to the code they are testing (see the [Testing Section](#testing)).
 Test files must follow the `<component-name>.test.jsx` name pattern.

+#### Component Styling

+You can find an example of how [styled-components](https://github.com/styled-components/styled-components) can be used [here](./src/components/Button.jsx#L5).
+With the stated [motivation](https://styled-components.com/docs/basics#motivation) of the library, the style of a component should be bundled with the component and, usually, lies in the same file.

 #### Internationalization

 We use the [react-i18next](https://react.i18next.com) ([GitHub](https://github.com/i18next/react-i18next)) library for translations.
-The translation file for the required language is loaded dynamically upon need via the [i18next-http-backend](https://github.com/i18next/i18next-http-backend) library.
+The translation file for languages other than English is loaded dynamically upon need via the [i18next-http-backend](https://github.com/i18next/i18next-http-backend) library.
 The translation files are placed under [./public/locales](./public/locales).
 Add a new folder there for extending the languages or edit the languages there to add new translations.
+The [English translation](./src/en.json) file is pre-bundled with the app which is why it is placed under the `src/` directory.
-You can find an example of how to use the `i18next` in [./src/pages/App/App.jsx](./src/pages/App/App.jsx#L9).
+You can find an example of how to use the `i18next` in [./src/pages/App/App.jsx](./src/pages/App/App.jsx#L11).

 #### Storybook